1Password/scim-examples/deprecated/README.md

 3. Move all assets related to the deployment method to `./deprecated/<deployment-method-name>`
 4. Update READMEs
    - To the [Deprecated Deployments table](../deprecated/README.md#deployments-list) in `deprecated/README.md`:
-     - Add the name and link to the updated path of the deployment in `/deprecated`.
+     - Add the name and link to the updated path of the deployment in `/deprecated`
-     - Set `Deprecation Date` to be the current date (to be updated at merge time to the date of the merge).
+     - Set `Deprecation Date` to be the current date (to be updated at merge time to the date of the merge)
      - Set `Deletion Date` to be approximately three months from the deprecation date (considering weekends, holidays, or other events).
 This may or may not be updated along with the deprecation date at merge time.
    - To the [README in the repository root](../README.md) add:
      - Suffix the name of the deployment in the list with `**(⚠️ Deprecated)**`.
      - Update the URL of the linked text point to the new path of the deployment in `/deprecated`.
 5. Put your MR up for review and approval.
 In your MR, please include:
-   - Justification for the deprecation.
+   - Justification for the deprecation
-   - Why updating or improving the deployment method is not possible or practical.
+   - Why updating or improving the deployment method is not possible or practical
-   - Suggestions for existing alternatives, if any.
+   - Suggestions for existing alternatives, if any
+   - Use internal tooling to set a reminder for both User Lifecycle Developers and Solutions Architects to delete the deprecated method on it's Deletion Date.

+### Deleting a deprecated deployment

+Deleting a deprecated deployment that has reached it's Deletion Date will take place through a merge request and must be approved by a 1Password employee.

+1. Open a new branch with a name conforming to `remove/<deployment-method-name>`
+2. On that branch, remove the directories and files associated with that deployment method.
+3. Updated READMEs
+    - Remove the deployment method from the [Deprecated Deployments table](../deprecated/README.md#deployments-list) in `deprecated/README.md`
+    - Add the deployment to the [No longer supported](../deprecated/README.md#no-longer-supported) table.
+    - Remove the deployment method from [README in the repository root](../README.md)
+4. Put your MR up for review and approval.